FAQs .

 Frequently asked questions

 Once you approach us, we’ll have an initial conversation to address your questions and confirm if we can help.
 We then arrange a first meeting – which is usually on us – where we discuss your goals and work through a simple fact-finding process.
-This helps us fully understand your situation and enables us to provide a written estimate of what our initial advice is likely to cost.
+This helps us fully understand your situation and enables us to provide an estimate of what our initial advice is likely to cost.
 Then, if you choose to go ahead, we research and analyse your situation, identify the key issues, then prepare and send you a draft of our advice.
 Once you’ve had the chance to read the draft, we meet again to go through the advice in full to ensure you understand it, discuss any issues arising, and make any changes required.
 Then we agree on an action plan and oversee the implementation process.

 Yes, and most of our clients prefer to work this way.
 If you have investments, we send you reports as required and contact you annually or by arrangement to update your details and offer you a review meeting.
 You can also contact us anytime.
 The costs are usually covered by our ongoing portfolio management charges and all costs are disclosed before moving forward – known as continuous disclosure.

 Yes.
-Simon Stredder is a Certified Financial PlannerCM (CFPCM) professional and an Authorised Financial Adviser, registered with the Financial Markets Authority (FMA).
+Simon Stredder is a Certified Financial PlannerCM (CFPCM) professional and a Financial Adviser, registered with the Financial Markets Authority (FMA).
 He is university qualified and a member of Financial Advice New Zealand (the professional body for financial advisers) where he holds the Trusted Adviser quality service mark.
 The Wealth & Co team has more than 25 years of experience in financial markets, so you can be confident that the advice you receive from us will be sound, independent advice based on your needs.

 We consult with a group of independently owned and non-aligned adviser firms we call The Independent Advisers Alliance (TIAA) group.
 The group is headed by Certified Financial PlannerCM (CFPCM) professionals and members of Financial Advice New Zealand.
 The group contracts an external analyst to provide research on asset allocation and individual securities.
 We also access investment research from Morningstar and Farrelly’s.